cyristal-gems/trip-hazard/README.md

 # Trip Hazard: The Game

 **Trip Hazard** is a quirky arcade‑style endless runner that is best supported on **desktop**.
 Built using only HTML, CSS, JavaScript, and the Canvas API — no frameworks or installs, just open and play.
-A moody sprint: pixel duck, prickly bushes, pesky birds—easy start, tough finish.
+Control a pixel duck through bushes and birds as the tempo rises from easy to tough.

 ---